kiwicom/orbit/.github/contribution/component-design.md

 ### Render

 Set up `defaultProps` by assigning default values to the props.
-Destructurize them and finally return the Component.
+Destructure them and finally return the Component.

 ```jsx
 const Component = (props: Props) => {